The Netherlands_149.JPG

 April 18 - Amsterdam Schiphol-Haarlem Tour

 Arrive Amsterdam Schiphol Airport.
 Transportation from the airport will be provided.
-Rooms won't be ready until about 2pm.
+Your flight will most likely land early am.
+Hotel rooms won't be ready until about 2pm.

-Depart for a casual walking tour to photograph the magnificent “Grote Markt,” often considered the most beautiful square in the Netherlands.
-We will have access to the top of "Bavo Church" to photograph stunning views of Haarlem.
+In the afternoon, depart for a casual walking tour to photograph the magnificent “Grote Markt,” often considered the most beautiful square in the Netherlands.
+We will have access to the rooftop of "Bavo Church" to photograph stunning views of Haarlem.
 Welcome dinner to taste a typical Dutch meal.
 (D)

 April 19 - Alkmaar Cheese Market - Zaansche Schans

-After lunch, we will photograph “Zaansche Schans,” a reconstructed village of wooden houses and windmills, transporting us 300 years into the past.
+Photograph “Zaansche Schans,” a reconstructed village of wooden houses and windmills, transporting us 300 years into the past.
 There are only 975 windmills left in all of The Netherlands, but in this place of unspoiled beauty you can photograph many of them.
-We will take a one hour boat tour to photograph the windmills in late afternoon light.
 (B)

 April 20 - Keukenhof Gardens - Flower Parade Haarlem